 The University of Connecticut Greek Community is comprised of several social fraternities and sororities.
-The organizations included on this page are currently recognized by the Office of Fraternity and Sorority Life and are authorized to conduct activities, recruit students for membership, and utilize university resources and services.
+The organizations included on this page are currently recognized by the Center for Fraternity and Sorority Development and are authorized to conduct activities, recruit students for membership, and utilize university resources and services.
 Please visit review the Statement on Unrecognized Groups for a list of other groups that may continue to exist within the community but are not connected with the university and operate unsanctioned.

 The University of Connecticut actively supports the growth enhancing opportunity for student self-governance.
 Primary authority for self-governance of fraternities and sororities rest with the four governing Greek councils: